-- 3. According to Article 16(3) of Regulation (EU) No 1093/2010, competent authorities must notify the EBA as to whether they comply or intend to comply with these guidelines, or otherwise with reasons for non-compliance, by ([dd.mm.yyyy]).
-In the absence of any notification by this deadline, competent authorities will be considered by the EBA to be non-compliant.
-Notifications should be sent by submitting the form available on the EBA website to compliance@eba.europa.eu with the reference 'EBA/GL/201x/xx'.
+- 3. According to Article 16(3) of Regulation (EU) No 1093/2010, competent authorities must notify the EBA as to whether they comply or intend to comply with these Guidelines, or otherwise with reasons for non-compliance, by 13.11.2017 In the absence of any notification by this deadline, competent authorities will be considered by the EBA to be non-compliant.
+Notifications should be sent by submitting the form available on the EBA website to compliance@eba.europa.eu with the reference 'Eba/gl/2017/05.
 Notifications should be submitted by persons with appropriate authority to report compliance on behalf of their competent authorities.
 Any change in the status of compliance must also be reported to EBA. - 4.
 Notifications will be published on the EBA website, in line with Article 16(3).

-4 Regulation (EU) No 1093/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Banking Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC, (OJ L 331, 15.12.2010, p.12).
+1 Regulation (EU) No 1093/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Banking Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC, (OJ L 331, 15.12.2010, p.12).